 Mattresses come in a range of different constructions and materials and, depending on who you speak to, you might think that a latex mattress is best, or that a spring mattress will breathe better.

-When we tested the coolness of each mattress we found that cool mattresses come in a range of different configurations – latex mattresses and spring mattresses alike measured as cool.
-So unfortunately buying based on the mattress construction alone won't guarantee you a cooler sleep.
+When we tested the coolness of each mattress we found that cool mattresses come in a range of different configurations – latex, foam and spring mattresses alike measured as cool.
+So, unfortunately, buying based on the mattress construction alone won't guarantee you a cooler sleep.

 The coolest mattresses in our tests